bpriya22/django_restframework/README.md

  2. Note that because we want to be able to POST to this view from clients that won't have a CSRF token we need to mark the view as csrf_exempt.

+ Requests and Responses
+=

+1. request.POST  # Only handles form data.
+Only works for 'POST' method. request.data  # Handles arbitrary data.
+Works for 'POST', 'PUT' and 'PATCH' methods.

+2. return Response(data)  # Renders to content type as requested by the client.

+Wrapping API views
+=

+1. The @api_view decorator for working with function based views.
+2. The APIView class for working with class-based views.
+3. Notice that we're no longer explicitly tying our requests or responses to a given content type. request.data can handle incoming json requests, but it can also handle other formats.
+Similarly we're returning response objects with data, but allowing REST framework to render the response into the correct content type for us.

+Adding optional format suffixes to our URLs
+=

+1. Using format suffixes gives us URLs that explicitly refer to a given format, and means our API will be able to handle URLs such as http://example.com/api/items/4.json.
+2. example:  def snippet_list(request, format=None):
+3. Now update the snippets/urls.py file slightly, to append a set of format_suffix_patterns in addition to the existing URLs.

+from django.urls import path
+from rest_framework.urlpatterns import format_suffix_patterns
+from snippets import views

+urlpatterns = [
+    path('snippets/', views.snippet_list),
+    path('snippets/<int:pk>/', views.snippet_detail),
+]

+urlpatterns = format_suffix_patterns(urlpatterns)
+We don't necessarily need to add these extra url patterns in, but it gives us a simple, clean way of referring to a specific format.
+4. We can control the format of the response that we get back, either by using the Accept header:

+http http://127.0.0.1:8000/snippets/ Accept:application/json  # Request JSON
+http http://127.0.0.1:8000/snippets/ Accept:text/html         # Request HTML